juju/docs/src/en/machine-auth.md

 client, this corresponds to the `-t` option ("force pseudo-terminal allocation").

-### Admin user
+### SSH keys and models

-When a controller is created a passphraseless SSH keypair will be generated and placed under `~/.local/share/juju/ssh`.
-The public key (`juju_id_rsa.pub`) will be installed in the 'ubuntu' account on every machine created within every model belonging to this controller.
-During creation, if there is an existing public key named `~/.ssh/id_rsa.pub` then it will also be placed on every machine.
+When a model is created a passphraseless SSH keypair will be generated and placed under `~/.local/share/juju/ssh`.
+The public key (`juju_id_rsa.pub`) will be installed in the 'ubuntu' account on every machine created within the model.
+Any key located at `~/.ssh/id_rsa.pub` will also be placed in the model.

+This means that a model creator will always be able to connect to any machine within that model (with `juju ssh`) without having to add keys since the creator is also granted 'admin' model access by default (see [Adding a model][models-adding] for more information).
+Recall that the creation of a controller effectively produces two models: 'controller' and 'default'.
-As long as the controller administrator has access to either of the above keys he/she can connect to any machine with `juju ssh`.
+This provides the initial controller administrator access to keys and models out of the box.

-### Regular user
+### Providing access to non-initial controller admin Juju users

-In order for a regular Juju user to connect with `juju ssh` the user must:
+In order for a non-initial controller admin user to connect with `juju ssh` that user must:

  - be created (`add-user`)
- - have registered a controller (`register`)
+ - have registered the controller (`register`)
  - be logged in (`login`)
- - have 'admin' rights to the model (`grant`)
+ - have 'admin' access to the model
- - have their public SSH key added to the model by an admin (`add-ssh-key` or `import-ssh-key`)
+ - have their public SSH key reside within the model
  - be in possession of the corresponding private SSH key

+As previously explained, 'admin' model access and installed model keys can be obtained by creating the model.
+Otherwise access needs to be granted (`grant`) by a controller admin and keys need to be added (`add-ssh-key` or `import-ssh-key`) by a controller admin or the model admin.

-See [Model access][multiuser-models-access] for information on managing user permissions.
+See [Model access][multiuser-model-access] for how to grant rights to a model.

 In terms of the private key, the easiest way to ensure it is used is to have it stored as `~/.ssh/id_rsa`.
 Otherwise, you can do one of two things: